Great Drives Along the Connecticut Coast Last Updated: March 2022

 - Stony Creek: After 146, keep an eye out for Thimble Islands Road, which goes to charming Stony Creek and a tour of the Thimble Islands.

-- Guilford Green: Now it’s on to Guilford and the famous Guilford Green (shopping, history) then up onto Rte.
-1 where a bed awaits.
+- Guilford Green: Now it’s on to Guilford and the famous Guilford Green (shopping, history) then not far, a bed cozy awaits.

 Route 154 – Old Saybrook to Haddam